re-data/re-data/docs/docs/introduction/whatis.md

 Apart from that re_data ships with a set of generic dbt tests which can be used to assert that metrics computed are meeting your assumptions.

 ## Lineage
-re_data shows data lineage for you data warehouse.
-(This is imported from dbt graph).
+re_data shows data lineage for your data warehouse.
+(This is imported from the dbt graph).
 You can navigate your data & investigate alerts & metrics related to each node in the graph.

 ## Macros
 re_data ships with a set of macros to save you time and some pain of writing code for cleaning / normalizing / validating your data.
 Use them to make your project cleaner 😊.
 You can also use them as a base for your own metrics or data tests.

 ## Notifications
-re_data sends notifications about suspeicious data patterns, schema chanages to your Slack so you can react quickly and fix the issues.
+re_data sends notifications about suspicious data patterns, schema changes to your Slack so you can react quickly and fix the issues.

 # Getting started